gitstudent37/COPD-PROM/README.md

   * **SplitHalf.R** — script for calculating split-half reliability
   * **data_demo.xlsx** — demo dataset for validation analyses

-<u>**ATTENTION:**</u> The sample data were generated using population-level statistical characteristics and are provided solely for educational and illustrative purposes.
-They must not be used as the basis for research or reporting.

 ## *Get started*

 To reproduce the analyses presented in the report,  follow these steps: